Human impact on the environment: Agricultural land loss

+According to UNESCO as of the year 2024, 75% of soils are degraded affecting 3.2 billion people.
+By the year 2050 the share of degraded land can rise to 90%, if current trends continue.
+During the years 2015-2019, around 100 million hectares of soil were degraded every year.

 Lal and Stewart estimated global loss of agricultural land by degradation and abandonment at 12 million hectares per year.
 In contrast, according to Scherr, GLASOD (Global Assessment of Human-Induced Soil Degradation, under the UN Environment Programme) estimated that 6 million hectares of agricultural land per year had been lost to soil degradation since the mid-1940s, and she noted that this magnitude is similar to earlier estimates by Dudal and by Rozanov et al. Such losses are attributable not only to soil erosion, but also to salinization, loss of nutrients and organic matter, acidification, compaction, water logging and subsidence.
 Human-induced land degradation tends to be particularly serious in dry regions.
 Focusing on soil properties, Oldeman estimated that about 19 million square kilometers of global land area had been degraded; Dregne and Chou, who included degradation of vegetation cover as well as soil, estimated about 36 million square kilometers degraded in the world's dry regions.
 Despite estimated losses of agricultural land, the amount of arable land used in crop production globally increased by about 9% from 1961 to 2012, and is estimated to have been 1.396 billion hectares in 2012.